10 Outbound Proxy

 script used to run RStudio Package Manager.
 This varies depending on the

 service daemon.
-Instructions for systemd
+Instructions for systemd and Upstart are listed below.

 10.0.1 systemd (Red Hat/CentOS 7, openSUSE/SLES, Ubuntu 16.04+)